yohanesgultom/pet-shop-tutorial/README.md

 ## Prerequsites

-These software must be installed before hand:

 * Node.js (and NPM) `https://nodejs.org`
 * Truffle `$ npm install -g truffle`
 * Testrpc (or any ethereum client) `$ npm install -g ethereumjs-testrpc`

 ## Setup

-Steps to run this app in development:

 1. Run private ethereum network in a console `$ testrpc`
 1. Open another console, clone this repo, enter and install node.js dependencies `$ npm install`